SemanticComputing/person-name-finder/README.md

 * context_death_identifiers (default: 'k.', 'kuollut'): words used in identifying date of death in text
 * context_lifespan_separators (default: '-', '–'): separators between years

+In order to use these configurations, set the environment variable NAME_FINDER_CONFIG_ENV to 'DEFAULT' or to you personal setting.
+The value is the section name in the config.ini file where the personal settings can be set for the attributes (configurations) defined above.

 ## Usage

 To run use flask as follows:

+1. export NAME_FINDER_CONFIG_ENV='DEFAULT'
-1. export FLASK_APP=httpInterface.py
+2. export FLASK_APP=httpInterface.py
-2. flask run
+3. flask run
-3. open browser and go to http://localhost:5000/.
+4. open browser and go to http://localhost:5000/.

 #### Parameters